Lesz-Xi/mlbb-coach-ai/README.md

 ## 🎯 Project Goal

-MLBB Coach AI is an advanced AI-powered coaching tool that analyzes Mobile Legends: Bang Bang match statistics and provides actionable, role-specific feedback.
+SkillShift AI is an advanced AI-powered coaching tool that analyzes Mobile Legends: Bang Bang match statistics and provides actionable, role-specific feedback.
 Built with sophisticated evaluation logic and dynamic thresholds, it simulates what a professional coach would tell you—based on real performance data and game knowledge.

 ## ⚡ Key Features